Actor-comedian Orson Bean, 91, hit and killed by car in LA

 In the 1990s, he played the shopkeeper Loren Bray on the long-running drama “Dr. Quinn, Medicine Woman.”
 He remained active on the screen in recent years with guest shots in such shows as “Desperate Housewives,” “How I Met Your Mother” and “Modern Family.”

 Meanwhile, his politics turned more conservative.
-He became related to a leading right-wing commentator, Andrew Breitbart, when his daughter, Susannah, married him.
+His daughter married leading right-wing commentator, Andrew Breitbart.
 Breitbart died in 2012 and Steve Bannon, later a top adviser to Donald Trump, took over Breitbart’s eponymous website, for which Bean had penned occasional columns.

 Bean wrote a memoir called “Too Much Is Not Enough” and a book about a non-traditional therapy called “Me and the Orgone.”